Ruffian (horse)

 Ruffian (April 17, 1972 – July 7, 1975) was an American Thoroughbred racehorse who won ten consecutive races, including the Acorn, Mother Goose and Coaching Club American Oaks, then known as the American Triple Tiara.
 She was in the lead at every point of call in every race she ever ran and set new stakes records in each of the eight stakes races she won.
-Her dominating wins caused her to be named the American Champion filly at both ages two and three.
-In July 1975, she entered a highly anticipated match race with Kentucky Derby winner Foolish Pleasure, in which she broke down.
+Her dominating wins resulted in her being voted the American Champion filly at both ages two and three.
+In July 1975, she entered a highly anticipated match race with Kentucky Derby winner Foolish Pleasure, in which she broke down with two broken bones in her right foreleg.
 Surgery was attempted but Ruffian reacted poorly and exacerbated the injuries while coming out of anesthesia.
-As a result, she was euthanized.
+As a result, she had to be euthanized.

 Ruffian was inducted into the National Museum of Racing and Hall of Fame in 1976.
 The Blood-Horse magazine ranked her as the top filly or mare of the twentieth century in their list of the top 100 American racehorses of the 20th century, and number 35 overall.
 Her story was told in the 2007 film Ruffian and numerous books.